danitiemi/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+Just tweet out 140 characters to the world!

+## Technical Information

-- Primarily a client-side Single Page App (SPA)
+- Primarily a client-side Single Page App (SPA).
-- The client-side app communicates with a server via AJAX
+- The client-side app communicates with a server via AJAX.
-- Tweets are persisted to MongoDB and survive server restart
+- Tweets are persisted to MongoDB and survive server restart.
+- *Login not yet implemented*

 ## Dependencies